fperi/cdk_step_function/README.md

 ### Requirements

 You need Node.js and CDK installed on your system.
+AWS credentials should be available either as ENV variables or inside `$HOME/.aws/credentials`.
 Three requirement files are then provided:

 ```